UW-Madison-Library/chtc-recipes/wosexp-pythoncompile/README.md

 ### 1) Clone/checkout a copy of the WOS Explorer code and create a distribution file from the source.

-In a separate location on your computer run these commands.
+Choose a location on your computer to download the git repository and run these commands.

 ```
 $ git clone git@gitlab.library.wisc.edu:ltg/wos-explorer.git